 A compliant umbrella company will employ you, meaning they will deduct PAYE tax and NI at source.
 You’ll also have access to employment privileges, such as paid sick leave and other statutory rights.
 This is something you won’t get when working through your limited company inside IR35.

 To recap, an umbrella offers contractors faced with an inside IR35 assessment the best of both worlds – the freedom and independence that contractors want, along with the benefits of employment.
-Take a look at the benefits of using an umbrella company by our sister company Parasol.
+Here at Nixon Williams, we offer the best of both worlds.
+In our Platinum and Professional packages, you can switch between a Limited and Umbrella solution depending on your assignment.
+Take a look at our packages section for more information.

 The offer of employment